GRAPHIC-Take Five: Ready for that Santa rally?

-U.S. data will provide a reality check on the shifting nature of inflation while policy makers at Australia's central bank and OPEC+ ministers are due to meet.
+U.S. data will provide a reality check on the shifting nature of inflation while policy makers at Australia's central bank are due to meet and OPEC+ ministers agree to stick to oil output targets.

 Here's a look at the week ahead in markets from Kevin Buckland in Tokyo, Pablo Mayo Cerqueiro, Dhara Ranasinghe and Karin Strohecker in London, and Ira Iosebashvili in New York.